-Vintage Bazaar New England held the first of its 2022 Summer shows at Kimball Farm in Haverhill, MA.
-There were 140 vendors set up on the 300-acre Kimball Farm selling everything from vintage goods to houseplants…and everything in between
+Vintage Bazaar New England 2023 will be the weekend of Sept 30-Oct 1 at Kimball Farm in Haverhill, MA.
+Last year there were 140 vendors set up on the 300-acre Kimball Farm selling everything from vintage goods, handmade products, & houseplants…and everything in between!

 Visiting the Summer Vintage Bazaar New England